 While I don’t exclusively translate for the Digimon franchise, it comprises the larger percentage of my translations.
 Normally, I would like to continue using officially localized titles and terminology whenever possible.
 However, there is an unfortunate history of inconsistent franchise localization and translation standards for the Digimon franchise:

 - There are two entirely different official English-language schematics, the more well-known one used for the American English dub, and the one used for Southeast Asia.
-They are, of course, very, very different, and moreover, at least one occasion (Digimon Heroes!) has ended up with the Southeast Asian English translation in a North American-released product.
+At least one occasion (Digimon Heroes!) has ended up with the Southeast Asian English translation in a North American-released product.

-- Unlike other famous long-time franchises like Pokémon or Shin Megami Tensei, which generally at least have some degree of monster/franchise-wise localization consistency, Digimon is very largely lacking in this regard, and “localized” Digimon names and other franchise constants tend to shift wildly from work to work.
-Making things even worse is that “officially directly translated materials” (officially subtitled versions of the anime, etc.) are remarkably inconsistent about whether they match the American English dub, adhere more to the Japanese, or lie somewhere in between.
-Consistency has been starting to improve with the release of Digimon Story Cyber Sleuth‘s English version in 2016, but nevertheless there are still around two decades of inconsistently localized material that makes it difficult to work with.
+- Digimon is very lacking when it comes to any concept of consistency in localization, and localized Digimon names and other franchise constants tend to shift from work to work.
+Making things even more confusing is that “officially directly translated materials” (officially subtitled versions of the anime, etc.) are inconsistent about whether they match the American English dub, adhere more to the Japanese version, or lie somewhere in between.

 - Because I translate a lot of interviews and Japanese-exclusive materials, many of the people likely to be reading this blog may not actually speak English as their own first language, and will be accustomed to their own native country’s dub.
 As a result, since I am not working in any official capacity, it feels too US-centric to force our dub down the throats of people who had no relation to it whatsoever, whereas the original Japanese version is at least a neutral ground for all Digimon fans potentially reading these.